nanogiants/appcom-styleguide-android/README.md

 * Naming and Grouping conventions for adapters and their view holders
 * Grouping conventions for tightly/loosely bounded interfaces
 * Usage of ORMs in favor of native SQLite Classes
-* Describe Twine support for cross plattform string sharing
+* Describe Twine support for cross platform string sharing

 ### Future {.unnumbered}